 In 1913 the services of Mary Rockwell Hook, a Kansas City, Missouri, architect, were engaged by Pettit and de Long to help them in their planning process for the 426 acres of land they had secured in Harlan County, Kentucky.
 Miss Hook had never met either Miss Pettit or Miss de Long before she received their letter inviting her to work with them to create a school for children of the area.

-Miss Hook was one of the first women architects in the United States and like her colleague, Julia Morgan, who designed the so-called ‘Hearst Castle’ in San Simon, California, was a student at the Ecole des Beaux-Arts Architecture Academy in Paris, France, in 18??]
+Miss Hook was one of the first women architects in the United States along with her colleague, Julia Morgan, who designed the so-called ‘Hearst Castle’ in San Simon, California, and was a student at the Ecole des Beaux-Arts Architecture Academy in Paris, France, in 18??]

 She had agreed to come to Pine Mountain to discuss the School and its proposed building plan under two conditions:

 1. That, [if] after talking things over and they discovered their architectural ideals were radically different, that they would not proceed;

 2. That, if she took on the work, she would want to be present at the very start in order to lay out a comprehensive plan for the whole development.